googlecodelabs/cloud-nebulous-serverless/README.md

 ## Testing

-Each repo has its own testing battery.
-Refer to each sample app's folder to learn more about the implemented tests.
+Each app has its own testing battery; refer to each sample's folder to learn about implemented tests.